Cirrus Vision SF50: Awards

 In April 2018, the design was named the 2017 winner of the Robert J. Collier Trophy for the "greatest achievement in aeronautics or astronautics in America" in the past year.
 The trophy was awarded for "designing, certifying, and entering-into-service the Vision Jet — the world's first single-engine general aviation personal jet aircraft with a whole airframe parachute system".

-Other accolades received by the aircraft include: the Flying Editors' Choice Award 2017, :de:Fliegermagazin Best Plane of the Year 2017, Plane & Pilot Plane of the Year 2017, Popular Science 100 Greatest Innovations of 2017, and Flying's Innovation Award 2018.
+Other accolades received by the aircraft include: the Flying Editors' Choice Award 2017, :de:Fliegermagazin Best Plane of the Year 2017, Plane & Pilot Plane of the Year 2017, Popular Science 100 Greatest Innovations of 2017, Flying's Innovation Award 2018, and the 2023 Edison Awards Gold prize in Air Mobility.

 Operational history

 On April 16, 2019, Cirrus issued a mandatory Service Bulletin to replace the angle of attack (AOA) vane within five flight hours after three reported incidents where stall warnings and stick shakers were activated by automated systems in normal flight.
 After similar problems led to the Boeing 737 MAX groundings, the FAA felt that this was serious enough to issue an Airworthiness Directive grounding the entire SF50 fleet on April 18.
 Unlike the 737 MAX, the electronic stability control system in the Vision Jet could be overridden with pilot inputs, and all three reported incidents resulted in safe landings.
 On April 22, Cirrus was shipping new corrected AOA hardware sensors to operators for replacement.
 The screws securing the potentiometer shaft to the AoA vane shaft were not properly torqued, and by May 2019, the fleet of over 100 had been returned to service.

 Cirrus again issued a mandatory service bulletin on 7 February 2020 and the FAA grounded all SF50 jets on 14 February, after a cabin fire occurred on the ramp of Santa Monica Airport on 27 December 2019.
 Cirrus determined that the fire's probable cause came from one of the plane's 12 audio amplifier circuit cards overheating.
 No injuries were reported and the issue had already been addressed with 97% of the fleet of over 170 at the time of the grounding.